leo-leesco/fun/README.md

 programming project, which counts for about a third of the final grade.

-The project for the year 2024-2025 is available [here](project/mpri-2.4-projet-2024-2025.tar.gz).
+The project for the year 2025-2026 will be made available in late fall or early winter.
-The description is given in file sujet.pdf in the archive.

 The deadline was: **Friday, February 28, 2025**, at 23:59.